How to Grow and Care for Weeping Fig (Ficus benjamina) Indoors

 Watering

-Water Weeping Fig liberally during the growing season and allow the top 2-3 in. of soil to dry out between waterings to keep the soil moderately moist.
+Water Weeping Fig liberally during the growing season and allow the top 2-3 inches of soil to dry out between waterings to keep the soil moderately moist.

 Reduce watering during the cold season to maintain the soil barely moist as growth is reduced at this time but do not let the soil dry out completely.

-Make sure that the pot has a drainage hole to prevent the soil from getting soggy as it can lead to sudden leaf drop and root-rot disease.
+Make sure that the pot has a drainage hole to prevent the soil from getting soggy as it can lead to sudden leaf drop and root-rot disease and death of the plant.
+Learn more on how to water houseplants the correct way.

 Light Requirements